hamid-m/umn-aem2011-spring2023/calendar.md

 ---
 layout: page
-title: Calendar
+title: Schedule
-description: Listing of course modules and topics.
+description: Listing of tentative course schedule.
 ---

-# Calendar
+# Schedule
-The calendar will be updated and links will go live as the course progresses.
+Below is the tentative course schedule.
+This page will be updated as the term progresses.

 {% for module in site.modules %}
 {{ module }}